audrbar/ml-neural/README.md

 desired output.
 The weights and biases are adjusted during the training process through optimization algorithms to minimize the loss function and improve the network's performance.
 ## Choosing Activation Functions
+For Hidden Layers Typically use:
+- ReLU,
-Hidden Layers: Typically, use ReLU, Leaky ReLU, or Swish.
+- Leaky ReLU,
+- Swish
-Output Layer:
+For Output Layer:
 - Binary Classification: Sigmoid
 - Multi-Class Classification: Softmax
 - Regression: Linear